How Steel Tariffs Are Affecting Compact Tractor Prices for 2026

 When equipment prices climb, more buyers turn to used tractors.
 That's understandable, but it creates its own challenges.
 Good used compacts are getting harder to find, and sellers know the market favors them right now.

-If you’re considering used equipment, expect to pay closer to retail than you would have two years ago.
+If you're considering used equipment, expect to pay closer to retail than you would have two or three years ago.
 And budget time for condition checks—skipping that step to save a few hundred can cost you thousands later.

 What We Can and Can't Promise on Pricing Right Now